-Applicants, who do not meet Automatic or Assured admissions requirements will be automatically considered under Individual Review, by the Admissions Review Committee, if they:
+Applicants, who do not meet UHCL Automatic admissions requirements will be considered under Individual Review, by Admissions Officers, if they:

-- attended non-accredited high schools - · attended home schools - · received GED/U.S. High School Equivalency, or - · do not meet the criteria for Automatic or Assured admission
+- Attended non-accredited high schools; or - · Were home schooled; or - · Received GED/U.S. High School Equivalency; or - Earned credit at an accredited community college or university.